arifsetiawan/mosaic/doc/activitycheck.md

 Mosaic Activity check
 =====================

 Mosaic impose some required fields to process activities.
-Mosaic will return error is requirements are not met.
+Mosaic will return error if the requirements are not met.

 ## Required Activity fields